ToniDonDoni/realtime-canvas-companion/docs/EVENT_AND_AUDIO_MODEL.md

 ## Current scene update pipeline

+The image itself does **not** go into the Realtime WebRTC session.
+The browser first sends the canvas image to the backend vision endpoint.
+The backend asks a vision model to describe the image, and only the resulting short text summary is sent into the Realtime conversation.

 ```text
 user draws / pastes / erases / clears canvas
   -> canvas dirty flag becomes true